mathis-arnal/Bacterial_Genome_Analysis/docs/pages/bacterial/02-fastq-desc.md

 ~~~
 {: .output}

+### Line 1: @ header:

+The first line contains important metadata:
+- Instrument name
+- Run ID
+- Flowcell coordinates
+- Read number (1 or 2 for paired-end)
+- Filter flag (Y/N)
+- Index/barcode sequence

+### Understanding Quality Scores (Phred scores):

 Line 4 shows the quality of each nucleotide in the read.
-Quality is interpreted as the
-probability of an incorrect base call (e.g., 1 in 10) or, equivalently, the base call
-accuracy (e.g., 90%).
-Each nucleotide's numerical score's value is converted into a character code where every single character
-represents a quality score for an individual nucleotide.
-This conversion allows the alignment of each individual nucleotide with its quality
-score.
-For example, in the line
-above, the quality score line is:
+Quality is interpreted as the probability of an incorrect base call (e.g., 1 in 10) or, equivalently, the base call accuracy (e.g., 90%).
+Each nucleotide's numerical score's value is converted into a character code where every single character represents a quality score for an individual nucleotide.
+This conversion allows the alignment of each individual nucleotide with its quality score.
+For example, in the line above, the quality score line is:

 ~~~
 A>>1AFC>DD111A0E0001BGEC0AEGCCGEGGFHGHHGHGHHGGHHHGGGGGGGGGGGGGHHGEGGGHHHHGHHGHHHGGHHHHGGGGGGGGGGGGGGGGHHHHHHHGGGGGGGGHGGHHHHHHHHGFHHFFGHHHHHGGGGGGGGGGGGGGGGGGGGGGGGGGGGFFFFFFFFFFFFFFFFFFFFFBFFFF@F@FFFFFFFFFFBBFF?@;@####################################
 ~~~

-{: .output}
+Quality scores represent the probability that a base call is incorrect:

+- **Q10**: 90% accuracy (1 in 10 chance of error)
+- **Q20**: 99% accuracy (1 in 100 chance of error)
+- **Q30**: 99.9% accuracy (1 in 1,000 chance of error)
+- **Q40**: 99.99% accuracy (1 in 10,000 chance of error)

+The quality score Q relates to error probability P by: **Q = -10 × log₁₀(P)**

+Most analyses require Q20 or Q30 minimum quality.

 The numerical value assigned to each character depends on the
 sequencing platform that generated the reads.
 The sequencing machine used to generate our data